Continual Adaptation of Vision Transformers for Federated Learning: Method

-\looseness=-1 First, to fine-tune the weights used for prompting, we pass the pseudo-data through the prompting mechanism of a model to obtain final prompts \emph{\textbf{p}} which would serve as the target for distillation.
-We can obtain such \textit{final prompts} using the prompt and classifier components corresponding to active clients and the previous tasks.
-Note, we do not require full models to generate these targets.
-Now to fine-tune the server model, we optimize for the Mean Squared Error (MSE) loss between the final prompts generated by the intermediate server model and each individual model (clients and last-task server).
+\looseness=-1 To fine-tune the key-prompt weights, we first obtain distillation targets in the form of final prompts \emph{\textbf{p}} by passing the pseudo latents through the prompting mechanism of the teacher models (clients and previous-task server model).
+Notably, we do not require full models to generate these targets, as having only the key-prompt and classifier weights is sufficient.
+Now, to fine-tune the key-prompt weights of server model, we optimize for the Mean Squared Error (MSE) loss between the final prompts predicted by the provisional server model and each individual teacher model (clients and previous-task server).

-\looseness=-1 where $\mathcal{L}_{MSE}^c$ denotes the MSE loss between client $c$ and the intermediate server model and $\mathcal{\textit{L}}_{MSE}^{t-1}$ denotes the MSE loss between the intermediate model and the previous task server model.
-Further, $\zeta_{t-1}^{y}$ is an indicator variable which is set to 1 if $y$ was seen in previous tasks and 0 if present in current task. \\ Next, to fine-tune the classifier of the server model, we minimize the cross entropy loss.
-The cross-entropy loss is computed between the predictions of the server for a batch of pseudo latents and the class labels that the pseudo latents were conditioned on.
-Like in the prompt distillation, the batch contains both current round and previous task pseudo latents.
-Finally, we discard the client models and the generators and transfer the trained keys, prompts and classifier weights to next-round clients.
+\looseness=-1 where $\mathcal{L}_{MSE}^c$ denotes the MSE loss between client $c$ and the provisional server model and $\mathcal{\textit{L}}_{MSE}^{t-1}$ denotes the MSE loss between the provisional model and the previous task server model.
+Further, $\zeta_{t-1}^{y}$ is an indicator variable which is set to 1 if $y$ was seen in previous tasks and 0 if present in current task. \\ Next, we fine-tune the classifier layer of the provisional server model.
+As discussed in Section \ref{sec:generation}, pseudo-latents were obtained from the generator by conditioning on randomly sampled class labels.
+The composite batch of pseudo-latents used in the previous step is employed here again as input to the classifier, and the cross-entropy loss is computed between the predictions of the provisional server and the class labels upon which the pseudo-latents were conditioned.
+This approach allows us to fine-tune the classifier weights using the same batch of pseudo-latents used to fine-tune the key-prompt weights.
+Operating in the latent space allows us to efficiently fine-tune the key-prompt and classifier modules without requiring forward passes through the entire model.
+Our ablation studies in Section \ref{sec:ablations} highlight the efficacy of this approach.